Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 ### Database table-driven code-gen

 The database table-driven code generation is enabled by a **Table.xml** file that is responsible for defining the characteristics for the generation of stored procedures.
 A [Table](../../docs/Table-Table-element.md) has [StoredProcedures](../../docs/Table-StoredProcedure-element.md) (and underlying [Parameters](../../docs/Table-Parameter-element.md), [Where](../../docs/Table-Where-element.md) and [OrderBy](../../docs/Table-OrderBy-element.md) clauses, and [Execute](../../docs/Table-Execute-element.md) statements).
-The tablle definitions are wrapped by a root [CodeGeneration](../../docs/Table-CodeGeneration-element.md) element.
+The table definitions are wrapped by a root [CodeGeneration](../../docs/Table-CodeGeneration-element.md) element.

  Standard stored procedures can be generated from a **Table** schema, as well as the definition of a custom defined **Stored Procedure**.